-With our lean-and-mean mentality, you can rely on our team of experts to provide you a seamless experience throughout the whole process of register company in Lithuania.
+With our lean-and-mean mentality, you can rely on our team of experts to provide you a seamless experience throughout the whole process of Lithuania company registration.
 Our ultimate goal is for your Lithuania company to be operationally ready within the stipulated time frame.

-Our service package includes everything you will require to set up business in Lithuania:
+Our service package for Lithuania company registration includes everything you will require to set up business in Lithuania:

 - Lithuania company registration with State Enterprise Centre of Registers

 - Opening local or international corporate bank account

 The biggest of the Baltic states, Lithuania is also widely proclaimed for its economic powerhouse reputation.
 With a stable and strong economy, the country’s business-friendly environment encourages foreign investors to set up their company in Lithuania.
 Backed by its low labour cost, low taxation rate and low inflation rate, it is no wonder why foreign investors are drawn to Lithuania.

 When can I expect to start business?

 Tetra Consultants will complete the process to register company in Lithuania within 2 weeks.
 After receiving due diligence documents of the directors and shareholders, our team will search for the availability of your preferred company name and prepare all required incorporation documents.

 Throughout the process to register company in Lithuania, you will not be required to travel overseas.